Pylons/pyramid/docs/narr/configuration.rst

 Application Configuration
 =========================

-Each deployment of an application written using :app:`Pyramid` implies a specific *configuration* of the framework itself.
-For example, an application which serves up MP3 files for your listening enjoyment might plug code into the framework that manages song files, while an application that manages corporate data might plug in code that manages accounting information.
 The way in which code is plugged in to :app:`Pyramid` for a specific application is referred to as "configuration".
 Most people understand "configuration" as coarse settings that inform the high-level operation of a specific application deployment.
-For instance, it's easy to think of the values implied by a ``.ini`` file parsed at application startup time as "configuration".  :app:`Pyramid` extends this pattern to application development, using the term "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
+For instance, it's easy to think of the values implied by a ``.ini`` file parsed at application startup time as "configuration".
+However, :app:`Pyramid` also uses the word "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
 When you plug code into the :app:`Pyramid` framework, you are "configuring" :app:`Pyramid` to create a particular application.

 There are two ways to configure a :app:`Pyramid` application:
 :term:`imperative configuration` and :term:`declarative configuration`.
 Both